julienarcin/julienarcin/README.md

 I'm a web developper for 10+ years and SAAS Builder.
 I love creating products, learning new stuff, and improving myself.

-You can check out my code here, or check my writings on medium : https://medium.com/julienarcin
+You can check my code here, or read my articles on medium: https://julienarcin.medium.com

 ## My projects